axsh/bashsteps/doc/intro-to-core.md

 Therefore without downloading or installing any extra code, a bash programmer can use these constructions at the very early stages of writing a script.
-Then when the actual need for the various benefits arises, the programmer has the option to choose and download the framework implementation that provides the benefits.
+Then when the actual need for the various benefits arises, the programmer has the option to find and download whatever framework implementation can provide the benefits.

 And if access to this repository is possible, a modest, well-tested bashsteps framework implementation can be added to the project to